 When an ASN.1 specification is compiled, all defined types of type SET or SEQUENCE result in a corresponding record in the generated .hrl file.
-This is because the values for SET and SEQUENCE are represented as records as mentioned earlier.
+This is because the values for SET and SEQUENCE are represented as records by default.